jwhardcastle/setupmac/README.md

 #### Uninstall

-If you want to undo all the changes that `setupmac` did, run
+If you want to undo all the changes that `setupmachine` did, run

 ```
 start.sh uninstall